KinJT/GitLearn/GitLearn.md

 we use **git dif HEAD -- XXX** to see the difference between version in workstation and the latest version in **stage**

+we use **git checkout -- file** to discard revision in workstation

+we use **git reset HEAD file** to discard revision in **stage** which not be commited yet

+- if we have commit the revision, we should use  **version roll back**

+	-  if we have push to the remote repository, no way to deal with the record..